 Many local charities and community groups have come to me and I have worked hard to help them to secure alternative funding streams that perhaps they had not previously considered.
 Over the last quarter alone my office has managed to secure funding for some local groups from places such as the Postcode Lottery, the National Lottery, Wales & West Utilities, the Moondance Foundation, and the Village Bakery Fund from right here in Wrexham.
-A good example is the Holt Gardens Project, which benefited from a £1986 grant from the Postcode Lottery that my team and I helped to facilitate.
-From subsequent conversations with the organisations, charities, or groups that my team and I have helped I know that these funding streams have been a lifeline.

 As such, my team and I will be regularly updating this page with a select of grant and funding opportunities that might be of use.

 Please also get in contact with me on firstname.lastname@example.org if you would like more information about any of the below, if you have any questions or if you have a specific situation that you think I may be able to assist with.

 Innovate UK Launches £25m Loan Fund for Innovative SMEs

 - Innovate UK (IUK) is offering loans to help micro, small and medium-sized enterprises (SMEs) overcome barriers to their innovations becoming a successful, commercial reality.
 The aim is to make a considerable economic impact which results in significant, sustainable business growth.

 - Loans are for highly innovative late stage research and development (R&D) projects with the best potential for the future.
 There should be a clear route to commercialisation and economic impact.